ImanRostam/SciFiUI/README.md

 #### Scope Class
 This class drew the circle scope that follows the mouseX and mouseY.
 I made the rotation of the arcs using pushMatrix(), translate(), rotate() and popMatrix() methods.

+#### UFO Classes
+I made 2 classes for UFO: UFO 1 and UFO 2.
+Both class carries the same functions the only different is that the alien and UFO itself in UFO1 class is bigger than the one in UFO2 class.
+The alien and UFO in UFO2 class also moves at a faster speed.

 # What I am most proud of in the assignment

 # Markdown Tutorial